RomainMazB/oc-docs-fr/database-model.md

         ->take(10)
         ->get();

-> **Note:** Since models are query builders, you should familiarize yourself with all of the methods available on the [query builder](../database/query).
+> **Remarque** : Since models are query builders, you should familiarize yourself with all of the methods available on the [query builder](../database/query).
 You may use any of these methods in your model queries.

 <a name="returning-collections"></a>
 #### Collections